 Student-assigned parking hours are 6:00 a.m. to 4:00 p.m. during the school year while school is in session.
 Students parking in the school's parking lots will be required to register their vehicles at the time of school registration.
-PSAE award students will receive first parking options, then all other Eligible senior and junior students will be able to purchase parking spaces at the beginning of school year.
-Eligible sophomore and freshman students may begin purchasing remaining spaces the beginning of quarter 2.
-A fee will be charged for students who purchase a school parking tag to be displayed on their mat all times while parking in the rented spot.
-At the end of the school year, this parking tag mat Deleted: eligible returned for a deposit refund.
+Eligible senior and junior students will be able to purchase parking spaces at the beginning of the school year.
+Eligible sophomore and freshman students may begin purchasing remaining spaces after the beginning of quarter 2.
+A fee will be charged for students who purchase a school parking tag to park in the GHS student parking lots.
+Students will receive a parking tag to be displayed on their mirror at all times while parking in the rented spot.
+At the end of the school year, this parking tag may be returned for a deposit refund.